KLPJOA002/UCT_AtlasScientific_RaspberryPi3B_Logger/README.md

 9. Enter the following command 'sudo reboot'
 10. Wait for the Raspberry Pi to reboot.
 11. Once Rebooted the system will automatically begin data logging and perform motor control.
+#### Optional RTC Configuration ####
-12. In order to initilise the RTC to have the correct time, the following command can be run in a terminal located in the Files_to_Load folder.
+13. In order to initilise the RTC to have the correct time, the following command can be run in a terminal located in the Files_to_Load folder.
 'bash Time_Init.sh'
-13. Follow the on screen instructions.
+14. Follow the on screen instructions.
 This time initilisation process only needs to be performed if the RTC has not already been configured, and only needs to be run once.
-14. The Pi is now set up and can be disconnected from power (Disconnect power only when the Sensors are not being read, this can be seen when the sensor LED's are not flashing).
+15. The Pi is now set up and can be disconnected from power (Disconnect power only when the Sensors are not being read, this can be seen when the sensor LED's are not flashing).
 To perform the experiment, Connect power to the Pi and optionally connect a USB drive to the board.
 The system will automatically log sensor data every 20 seconds and store the files both locally and to the connected USB drive.
 When removing the USB drive, wait for a few seconds after a sensor read has been performed (once the sensor LED's turn off) then remove the USB.

+### SD Card Clone ###
+Once an sd card has been correctly confifured using the included code, this sd card can be cloned onto any other number of sd cards and each will function identically to the working one.
+This makes it easy to duplicate a functioning system.
+This can be done usin g avalible software used for cloning drives/flashing operating systems such as balenaEtcher.
+Simply select the source for the flashing process as the functioning card, then select the destination to be a fresh sd card.
+Then proceeed with the flashing process.